Our great focus this January is to kick start your 2020 with inspirational advice on dealing with type 1 diabetes.

 Don’t believe everything you’re told.
 There are ways to manage this that sound weird at first, but are totally worth doing.
 Find your own way!

-It has come to our attention that there are a lot of misconceptions of diabetes type 1 out there.
+It has come to our attention that there are a lot of misconceptions about type 1 diabetes out there.
 At Hedia we want to focus more on this, and shed more light on the disease.
 We were therefore wondering… Do you have anything, you’d like more people to know about type 1?

 Brilliant, I love that you want to focus on this!
 You are right, there are an amazing amount of misconceptions out there about T1D, I sometimes still get shocked after (soon) 35 years with this disease!